TahseenHossain/Brand-Store-Client/README.md

 Our project has a button on the nav bar that will Sign out to you with a press.

 - Responsive:
 This project is responsive and works on Desktop, Laptop, Tab, and Mobile without any problem.
 This code does not have any bottom bar that will harm user experience.
-We used Reichart for this.

 Client Side Link:https://6538d0d3b266936bc82b93ff--fantastic-crepe-dadf07.netlify.app/

 Server Side Link:https://brand-store-server-lovat.vercel.app/

 Client Repo Link:https://github.com/programming-hero-web-course-4/b8a10-brandshop-client-side-TahseenHossain

 Server Repo Link:https://github.com/programming-hero-web-course-4/b8a10-brandshop-server-side-TahseenHossain